Skip to the content

 Top tips

-Practice mindfulness
+Practise mindfulness

-Mindfulness is all about paying more attention to the present moment, to your own thoughts and feelings and to the world around you.
 Finding time on your own to relax isn’t always easy as a carer, but mindfulness can be done alongside yoga to help support your mental health.
-This can be simple and non time consuming such as noticing your thoughts, feelings and sensations when doing every activities or setting aside ten minutes of your day to do more formal practice using an app such as Headspace.
-There is more information about mindfulness and some suggested starting points on the NHS website.
+With practice, you can become more aware of your thoughts, feelings and sensations when doing everyday activities or some people find it helpful to set aside ten minutes of the day to do more formal practice using an app such as Headspace.

 These warm up and cool down suggestions from the NHS can also help reduce the risk of injury.